AmirAskari1380/FaceRecognition/README.md

 # Face Recognition
-Creating a face recognition project, using the face-api.js library
+Creating a face recognition project, using the face-api.js library and Vanilla Java Script